Trump to sign order for migrant facility at Guantanamo Bay – DW – 01/29/2025

 Trump to sign order for migrant facility at Guantanamo BayJanuary 29, 2025

-US President Donald Trump Wednesday announced he was going to sign an executive order to have facilities set up to house 30,000 deported migrants at Guantanamo Bay.
+US President Donald Trump on Thursday ordered the Defense Department to establish facilities to house 30,000 deported migrants at Guantanamo Bay.

-Trump said he would direct the Departments of Defense and Homeland Security to begin preparations during a ceremony earlier in the evening where he signed into law another immigration detention measure called the Laken Riley Act.
+He announced the move during a ceremony in which he signed another immigration detention measure into law called the Laken Riley Act.

 Trump said the "migrant facility" at Guantanamo Bay will be used to "detain the worst criminal illegal aliens threatening the American people."